yyyaaan/yCrawl/README.md

 __DataProcessor__ is the pipeline to perform ETL.

+__Messenger__ is webhook service, only for VM/local version, not in GAE

 ## Frontend Coordinator

 Stop signal includes Spot Instance interruption (Preemptible Notice), VM manager stop and manual stop.
 Spot instance should have sufficient time to complete the upload job when interrupted by platform; the stop service is registered in each Worker and is fail-safe.